b-rodrigues/rixpress_demos/obis_example/Readme.md

      ```r
      rxp_read("atlantic")
      ```
-   - To view the compiled report, run:
-     ```r
-     rxp_read("page")
-     ```
-     Since this derivation produces several files (including the HTML output and a folder containing images), pass the path of the HTML file to `browseURL()` to open it in your web browser.
-You can also use `rxp_copy("page")` to copy the contents of the folder to your working directory, to make it more easily accessible.

 Take a look at the `.github/workflows/run_obis.yaml` file to see how this pipeline is build and executed on Github Actions.